arduino/arduino-lint/docs/CONTRIBUTING.md

 task website:serve
 ```

 The documentation will build.
-If you don't see any error, open `http://127.0.0.1:8000` in your browser to local the
+If you don't see any error, open `http://127.0.0.1:8000` in your browser to view the local
-local copy of the documentation.
+copy of the documentation.

 #### Documentation publishing